iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 ## Run beefy

 The beefy command takes a filename as the first argument, or an input filename/output filename combination in the form of `input-filename.js:output-filename.js`.
-If you don't specify an input filename, like `:output-filename.js`, beefy won't pass a filename to the bundler, but it will still make the result of the bundler command available as `output-filename.js`.
+If you don't specify an input filename but specify an output filename, in the format `:output-filename.js`, beefy won't pass a filename to the bundler, but it will still make the result of the bundler command available as `output-filename.js`.

 r.js assumes it is supposed to run a file if one is passed as the first argument to the command, and skips the optimization tool.
 To avoid this, we will specify the first beefy argument as `:main.js`.